andrewgodwin/channels-examples/news_collector/README.rst

 complete the operation is at least the sum of the time required by each individual download.

-When demanting network operations are involved, there's a good chance to improve overall performances significantly by applying an async approach.
+When demanding network operations are involved, there's a good chance you can improve overall performance significantly with an async approach.

-In **async mode, pages are downloaded concurrently**, and the time required to collect all results in greatly reduced.
+In **async mode, pages are downloaded concurrently**, and the time required to collect all results is significantly reduced.

 .. image:: etc/screenshot.png